brendan-ys-wong/Joke_recommender_system/README.md

 # Summary
-Built a joke recommender that recommends jokes a given user is most likely to enjoy, based on the University of California, Berkeley's Jester dataset containing 1.2 million joke ratings provided by 51K users.
+Built a joke recommender that recommends jokes to users trained on the University of California, Berkeley's Jester dataset containing 1.2 million joke ratings provided by 51K users.
+Recommender achieved 12% higher user ratings on recommended jokes compared with randome selection.

 # Methodology
 Data cleaning: Parsed HTML, stemmed words, and vectorized using term frequency-inverse document frequency (TF-IDF)